 If you’re traveling to Italian hill and mountain towns during July, expect daytime highs around 84°F/29°C and evening lows in the upper 50s and low 60s (14-15°C).
 This holds true for the cities in the alpine foothill towns of northern Italy (Aosta, Belluno) as well as the towns in the foothills of the Apennines (L’Aquila).

 July Average Temperatures

 July in Italy: Holidays, Festivals, and Other Events

 July 2 – Palio Horse Race, Siena

-The first of two runnings of Siena’s Palio takes place on 2 July — tickets for this event (as well as hotels in the area) are very hard to come by if you haven’t planned well in advance.
+The first of two runnings of Siena’s Palio takes place on 2 July.
+Tickets are free for the central part of the Piazza del Campo.
+But if you want to actually see anything, then you will want a ticket for a view from one of the private balconies that overlook the square.
+Tickets for the Siena Palio (as well as hotels in the area) are very hard to come by if you haven’t planned well in advance.

 Mid-July – Festa del Redentore, Venice